Unicode and Multibyte Character Set (MBCS) Support

 In a multibyte character set, a character can be one or two bytes wide.
 If it is two bytes wide, its first byte is a special "lead byte" that is chosen from a particular range, depending on which code page is in use.
 Taken together, the lead and "trail bytes" specify a unique character encoding.

-_MBCS is defined for a build of your program, type
+If the symbol _MBCS is defined for a build of your program, type TCHAR, on which

 CString are lead bytes and which are trail bytes.
 The C run-time library supplies functions to help you determine this.